Book a Bar in Melbourne

 • Henry Sugar is the kind of wine bar every neighbourhood should have.
 It’s intimate yet communal; sophisticated yet relaxed.
 The mix of contemporary Australian fare, sharp cocktails and easy-drinking natural wines are a sure-fire bet your first time here won’t be the last.

-• The kind of neighbour you’ll want to enjoy long, languorous meals with.
-Expect a tome-like wine list that spans France, Italy, Georgia and Australia.
-Plus a share plate menu that might include excellent handmade pasta, elevated seasonal veg and an unmissable Sunday roast.
+• The kind of neighbour you’ll want to spend every weekend with.
+Its tome-like wine list spans France, Italy, Georgia and Australia.
+And the menu counts handmade pasta, elevated veggies and an unmissable Sunday roast.

 • A laneway piano bar Inspired by the sing-a-long bars of the US, featuring show tunes and chandeliers.